|

 Click here for the site directory. |

-Because we believe, for the reasons set forth on the main Herbs directory page, that growing spice plants for seed is not wise gardening, we will not be updating this page--but, for those who disagree, the information here should suffice.
+We believe, for the reasons set forth on the main Herbs directory page, that growing spice plants for seed is not wise gardening; but, for those who disagree, the information here should suffice.
+Now Fenugreek for greens, ah, that’s another matter entirely…

-Fenugreek is grown primarily (but more anon) for its seeds, which are lightly roasted before use in cooking.
+Fenugreek is grown both for its seeds, which are lightly roasted before use in cooking, and for greens.
 It is mainly an Indian spice, much used in curries, but its use extends to the eastern Mediterranean areas, where it turns up in Egyptian and Greek dishes.
-It is always used lightly roasted--roasting brings out its characteristic somewhat bitter taste, which is always an accent or background taste where this spice is called for, but over-roasting makes it too bitter.
+As seeds, it is always used lightly roasted—roasting brings out its characteristic somewhat bitter taste, which is always an accent or background taste where this spice is called for, but over-roasting makes it too bitter.
 There is no doubt that if it were better known in the West, many and many a use for it could be found by inventive cooks, as numerous posts to the internet demonstrate.
-(A flavor resemblance sometimes mentioned with fenugreek is maple, as in maple syrup, which we have noted ourselves--it is even used to make imitation maple syrups.)
+(A flavor resemblance sometimes mentioned with fenugreek seed is maple, as in maple syrup, which we have noted ourselves—it is even used to make imitation maple syrups.)

-Fenugreek also has beneficial effects in reducing the effective glycemic index of other foods, and even in lowering cholesterol.
+Fenugreek also has beneficial effects in reducing the effective glycemic index of other foods, and even in lowering cholesterol [Click through the disclaimer to read the article.].

-As to uses other than for its seeds, Tom Stobart, whose herb and spice book we strongly recommend, writes that:
+As to iys uses as greens, Tom Stobart, whose herb and spice book we strongly recommend, writes that:

 If fenugreek seed is sown in boxes [planters] and grown to the two-leaf (cotyledon) stage like mustard and cress, it makes a five-star salad when dressed with oil and vinegar.
 The taste is refreshing, new and unusual.

-Stobart notes, though, that mature fenugreek greens are quite bitter--but says that curried, even they make a satisfactory dish.
+Stobart notes, though, that mature fenugreek greens are quite bitter—but says that curried, even they make a satisfactory dish.
+But in any event, fenugreek can also be grown as “micro-greens” for salads and such.

 It must prove something that there are numerous well-known cultivars of fenugreek in use in the extensive commercial trade, but no named varieties whatever (that we could find) in the home-garden seed catalogues; few enough carry even a generic "fenugreek".